Actors

 Star Wars and Indiana Jones produced nine of Ford’s ten highest-grossing movies, with the final film, The Secret Life of Pets 2, looking slightly out of place on the list.
 His two highest-grossing films are from the Star Wars sequel trilogy: Episode VII: The Force Awakens ($2.07 billion) and Episode IX: The Rise of Skywalker ($1.08 billion).
 The Force Awakens is the only Star Wars movie to gross more than $2 billion worldwide and the sixth movie in history to do so.

 The original trilogy comprising episodes IV, V, and VI is also on Ford’s highest-grossing list, accounting for $1.8 billion in gross box office revenue.
-Star Wars: Episode IV is the only movie from the 1970s to appear on a list of the 200 highest-grossing films ever.
+Star Wars: Episode IV is the only movie from the 1970s to appear on a list of the 200 highest-grossing films of all time.
 The movie grossed $775 million on just an $11 million budget.

 - Star Wars: Episode VII – The Force Awakens – $2.07 Billion (2015)